 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 In contrast to some routes which seem to change every few years the 24 is one of the most stable routes in London.
 It started as Hampstead Heath to Victoria on 5.5.1910, and was extended to Pimlico on 19.8.1912.
 It has run between the same two terminals by the same route ever since, give or take a couple of one-way systems and a slight change to the terminal working at Pimlico.
 Its conversion to one person operated Titans took place in the autumn of 1986, though the route had seen doored buses in previous years including fleetlines from 1976 to 1979.
-The Titans did not last long though, as the route was lost to Grey Green from 05/11/88, making it the first central London route to pass to the private sector, the operator's grey and green Volvo Citybuses making a striking sight running down Whitehall past Downing Street hall of power.
+The Titans did not last long though, as the route was lost to Grey Green from 05/11/88, making it the first central London route to pass to the private sector, the operator's grey and green Volvo Citybuses making a striking sight running down Whitehall past Downing Street hall of power, probably not by accident.

 Grey Green was the original bus operation of the Cowie group, which renamed itself Arriva in 1998.
 Grey Green's Stamford Hill base was subsequently closed with the allocation transferred to the expanded Tottenham garage of sister company Arriva London North (formerly Leaside).
 Arriva however lost the route to Metroline in November 2002, using new Volvo B7TL/Plaxton President vehicles.
 Requirements for new vehicles elsewhere were consolidated with an allocation of new Enviro400 double deckers on the 24 in 2005, these being the first of their type into service in London.
 Those buses have now moved to their originally planned home on routes 4 and 186.